 Over time, you’ll be able to see patterns, and you’ll get a feel for which fundraising efforts are most successful.
 Detailed donation records will also help you thank your highest donors, encouraging future contributions.
 You might designate plaques for your highest donors or host exclusive events.

-Create a Timeline to Complete and Start Early
+Create a Timeline to Complete Your Budget and Start Early

 You’ll need time to gather data, discuss your priorities, and itemize your budget.
 Give yourself ample time to prepare for budgeting.
 Record data for at least a few months, schedule board discussion meetings in advance, analyze the data you’ve collected, and make decisions.
 Set a specific timeline to accomplish these tasks.
 Mark these events on your calendar so you can repeat the process in the following years.